2004

 Santa Cruz Beach Boardwalk

-The Sea Serpent (#296) is one of the bigger coasters built by Miler Coaster, and is large enough for adults to ride without feeling embarrassed (unlike certain other examples!).
+Though the Hurricane (#295) is a production coaster it is a relatively rare model, with just three operating worldwide.
+Most of the ride was undistinguished, but the second drop made up for everything; it was almost impossibly steep and twisted, very reminiscent of the magnificent Mine Train Ulven.
+With that out of the way, we finished off the coaster roster by trying out the Sea Serpent (#296).
+This ride is one of the larger coasters to be built by Miler, and fortunately this means it is big enough for adults to ride without feeling embarrassed (unlike certain other examples!).
 It is surrounded by flowers and a waterfall which make it one of the more scenic coasters I've encountered of late.

-The Train Adventure dark ride is a strange example of the genre.
-Two of the characters were later spotted on board the Sky Glider (see below).
+The Cave Train Adventure dark ride was one of the strangest dark rides I've had the pleasure to enjoy.
+It looked much like it would have done in 1961, and in this case I'm not entirely convinced this was an advantage.
+Having said that, some of the characters appeared to have found new homes on the Sky Glider (see across).
 Much more normal was the Ghost Blaster, a Sally target shooting dark ride.
-I managed the worst score of the three of us, but then again I was up against someone who plays Time Crisis (Jonathon) and someone who had ridden before (John).
+I managed the worst score of the three of us, but then again I was up against a regular Time Crisis player (Jonathon) and someone who had ridden before (JC).

-After lunch, we went for a wander through one of the Arcades, which had a treasure trove of classic games.
+After lunch, we went for a wander through one of the arcades, which proved to be home to one of the largest collections of classic games outside of an emulator.
 Among other things, I spotted a Tempest, a Q-Bert, a Battlezone, an Outrun, an Operation Thunderbolt, a Pac Man Plus, and a Millipede.
-There was also a Dance Dance Revolution Extreme, and after watching some people playing on Beginner, Jonathon and I decided to show off a little and played a game on Standard.
+There was also a Dance Dance Revolution Extreme, and after watching some people playing on beginner mode Jonathon and I decided to show off.
+We played a game on standard mode, and by the end of the second song we'd built up a substantial audience!